JornWildt/Mason/Documentation/Mason-draft-2.md

 ### Links

 Links represents a relationship between one resource and another as described in [RFC 5988 Web Linking](http://tools.ietf.org/search/rfc5988).
-The relationship between the two resources is assigned a name (the relationship type) which is used by the client to locate the link in the set of navigation elements.
+The relationship between the two resources is assigned a name (the relationship type) which is used by the client to locate the link in the set of control elements.

 Example: